The Church of Jesus Christ of Latter-day Saints in Thailand: Missionary efforts

-The influence of the Church of Jesus Christ of Latter-day Saints was largely absent from Thailand for about a century.
+The influence of the LDS Church was largely absent from Thailand for about a century.
 Church members in the 1950s and early 1960s held informal church services before they were given official authorization to hold church meetings in Bangkok in 1961.
 Some small congregations of United States servicemen were established on some United States Air Force bases during the Vietnam War.
-In 1962, president of the South Far East Mission Robert S. Taylor organized the first official congregation of church members.
-LDS military servicemen added numbers to the group during the war.
+In 1962, Robert S. Taylor, president of the South Far East Mission, organized the first official congregation of church members.
+Latter-day Saint military servicemen added numbers to the group during the war.
 In 1973 and 1974, Gordon B. Hinckley traveled to Thailand to inquire as to whether the country was prepared for proselyting.
 A Mutual Improvement Association was organized in September 1964, meeting in a private restaurant after having outgrown the living room of a home.
 The first non-Thai person baptized in Thailand since 1854 was a serviceman named Jim McElvee.
 He was baptized on January 21, 1966.

 On March 27, 1966, Keith E. Garner organized the Thailand District of the Southern Far East Mission with Stirling Merrill as president.
-The congregation in Bangkok had over 200 members by July 1966, so the Bangkok Branch (the first in the country) was organized with Gordon M. Flammer as Branch President.
-The country was officially dedicated for missionary work by Gordon B. Hinckley on November 2, 1966 in Lumphini Park.
-The mission became a part of the Southern Far East Mission, presided over by Keith B. Garner.
-Hinckely found property for $77,000 for a chapel, which was purchased in 1967.
-Due to struggles receiving Thai government approval, it wasn't until February 2, 1968 that missionaries were allowed to enter the country.
-Six missionaries from Taiwan and Hong Kong were transferred to Bangkok.
-Soon thereafter, the missionaries began an intensive three week language program at the American University Alumni School and had the missionary lessons translated into Thai by a translator.
-Full-time proselyting began on March 6, 1968 and the first missionary lesson was held in the Thai language on March 17 with the help of Anan Eldredge.
+The congregation in Bangkok had over 200 members by July 1966, so the Bangkok Branch was organized with Gordon M. Flammer as branch president.
+The country was officially dedicated for missionary work by Gordon B. Hinckley on November 2, 1966, in Lumphini Park.
+The area became a part of the Southern Far East Mission, presided over by Keith B. Garner.
+Hinckley found property for $77,000 for a chapel, which was purchased in 1967.
+Due to struggles receiving Thai government approval, it wasn't until February 2, 1968, that missionaries were allowed to enter the country.
+Six missionaries from Taiwan and Hong Kong were transferred to Bangkok: Peter Basker, Craig Christensen, Alan Hess, Carl Hanson, Larry White, and Robert Winegar.
+Soon thereafter, the missionaries began an intensive three-week language program at the American University Alumni School and had the missionary lessons translated into Thai by a translator.
+Full-time proselyting began on March 6, 1968, and the first missionary lesson was held in the Thai language on March 17 with the help of Anan Eldredge.
 Boonepluke and Rabiab Klaophin, baptized on May 15, 1968, were the first converts by missionaries in Thailand.